edwa1663/History-320-MultiMedia-Essay/pages/essay-01.md

 {% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}

 # Historical Events that sparked anti war sediment

+{% include feature/line-chart.html data="sotu-20th-century" topic="America at war" %}
 Various events sparked major talks against war throughout the 20th Century.
 Anti-war sediment may alos appear following a nation that has lost a major conflict.
-1. World War 1
-2. World War 2
-3. Vietnam War
-4. Iraq War
+You can see the majority of the use of the word "war" was said during the wartime surronding the world wars.
 ## Introduction

 Here's some sample text, written in Markdown.